-- ► Ensure that top and side panels are removed. - ► Fit the sealing washers to service valves. - ► Hang the appliance on to the wall mounting frame by the centre hook. - ▶ Unlock the condensate trap and remove from appliance (→ Fig. 96). - Check the positioning of the sealing washers on the pipe connections. - Tighten the union nuts on the pipe connections starting with the CH return on the right.
+- ► Ensure that top and side panels are removed. - ► Fit the sealing washers to service connectors. - ► Hang the appliance on to the wall mounting frame by the centre hook. - ► Unlock the condensate trap and remove from appliance (→ Fig. 92). - Check the positioning of the sealing washers on the pipe connections. - ► Tighten the union nuts on the pipe connections starting with the CH return on the right.

-It is recommended thing operation is carried out by 2 people, observing all precautions for safe lifting of heavy objects.
+It is recommended the lifting operation is carried out by 2 people, observing all precautions for safe lifting of heavy objects.

 Do not lift by the top case panel.
-There are two handling holes incorporated into the inner casing left and right in the lower section of the appliance (\rightarrow Fig. 42).
+There are two handling holes incorporated into the inner casing left and right in the lower section of the appliance.